matthew-scherf/substrate/README.md

 # Substrate Theory — Canonical Repository

-> This repository contains the canonical specification, the verbatim Lean 4 formalization, and the verified Ethereum on-chain record of *Substrate Theory – Canonical Edition*.
+> This repository contains the canonical specification, the verbatim Lean 4 formalization, and the verified Ethereum on-chain record of *Substrate Theory*.

 ---